tc39/proposal-pattern-matching/README.md

 In the case of `||`, variables that are only present in a failed or unreached match will be left `undefined`, and the successful clause will take precedent over other bindings, since it's the only one that will actually bind values.

+The actual operators for this matcher are [subject to a bikeshed](#compound-matcher-syntax), and so may change in the future.

 ##### Example